SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 In the middle of the page, the list of subscribable applications (both web applications and microservices) is displayed, which consists of

 - all own applications,
-- all subscribed applications which have different names than the related own applications.
+- all subscribed applications which have different names than the own applications.

-In order to help you to distinguish which application is owned and which is subscribed, the the tenant ID of the owner is displayed.
+In order to help you to distinguish which application is owned and which is subscribed, the tenant ID of the owner is displayed.

 On the left, you see the **Applications subscribed to a tenant on creation**, and on the right you see the **Applications subscribed to a tenant on platform upgrade**.